 As you’d expect, exploring the rolling countryside is one of the best things you can do in Yorkshire, and while you may be more familiar with its more famous neighbours, the Yorkshire Wolds is right up there on our list.
 It’s a winding stretch of hills that run for 79 miles from Hessle to Flamborough Head, via picturesque spots like Market Weighton and Fridaythorpe.
 It’s perfect for long or short strolls that will see you uncover the region’s natural beauty and charming little villages.

 The Yorkshire Wolds start off in Hessle, North Yorkshire.

 8. Painted Illusion Trail

 Staithes is one of Yorkshire’s best-kept secrets, on the East Coast in between Whitby and Saltburn.
-A picturesque throwback of narrow streets and ginnels, it’s absolutely stunning, and if you need any more reason to go then one of its best attractions is the pretty darn cool Painted Illusion Trail that’s been created around the village by artist Paul Czainski.
+A picturesque throwback of narrow streets and ginnels, it’s a lovely part of the world.
+If you need any more reason to go then one of its best attractions is the pretty darn cool Painted Illusion Trail that’s been created around the village by world-renowned trompe l’oeil artist Paul Czainski.